busera/proto__readability_optimizer/README.md

 2. **Integration of Local Large Language Models (LLMs)**:
    - Incorporate local LLMs to provide additional readability evaluation.
    - Leverage LLMs to generate more sophisticated improvement suggestions based on the results of rule-based readability tests.

+3. **Adjusting scoring and rating thresholds**

 These developments aim to make the Readability Optimiser more powerful, accurate, and user-friendly.
-We welcome contributions and suggestions in these areas.
+Contributions and suggestions in these areas are welcome.